Hammonds526/CharacterCreator/README.md

 - A proper authentification page that allows user to log in

-- An interesting pixel art look
+- An unique, pixel art ui that is clean, and easy to use for all users.

-- 4 fully functioning classes
+- 4 fully functioning classes with every aspect tied to them included.

+- Multiple player races, and soon to be more!

+- Feats!

-- nearly every race in the core handbook
+- Race, and class abilities, that are listed in the character sheet

-- Feats

 -Organized spells